 Khalil Herbert is a fun runner to watch.
 He definitely brings some kind of juice, and it isn’t citrus.
 Herbert has a good amount of explosiveness in the open field, and he also has exceptional long speed.

-He’s not an all-out burner, but he should clock in somewhere in the 4.4s or early 4.5s.
+He’s not an all-out burner, but he managed to clock in with a 4.5.
 With that speed, Herbert can elongate space and extend plays, and he can modify his angles well with his lean.
 He can also hold his own in footraces against most defensive backs and linebackers.

 Featured | Hodgkinson’s 4-Round 2021 NFL Mock Draft